learn-co-students/playlister-cli-001/README.md

 ### `LibraryParser`

-The `LibraryParser` should responible for finding the MP3 files, parsing their titles, and build Song, Artist, and Genre objects from that data.
+The `LibraryParser` should be responible for finding the MP3 files, parsing their titles, and building Song, Artist, and Genre objects from that data.

 An instance of `LibraryParser` should accept a relative path from the top of the directory that points to a directory with MP3s to parse.
 For example, `LibraryParser.new('db/data')` would point to the `data` directory provided within `db`.